Same-sex marriage in New Hampshire

-Same-sex marriage in New Hampshire has been legal since January 1, 2010, based on legislation signed into law by Governor John Lynch on June 3, 2009.
-The law provided that civil unions, which the state had established on January 1, 2008, would be converted to marriages on January 1, 2011, unless dissolved, annulled, or converted to marriage before that date.
-New Hampshire became the fifth U.S. state to legalize same-sex marriage, and the fourth in New England.
+Same-sex marriage has been legal in New Hampshire since January 1, 2010, based on legislation signed into law by Governor John Lynch on June 3, 2009.
+Following much discussion, a same-sex marriage bill was approved 14–10 by the Senate and 198–176 by the House of Representatives in May 2009.
+The law provided that civil unions, which the state had established on January 1, 2008, would be converted to marriages on January 1, 2011, unless dissolved, annulled, or converted before that date.
+Efforts to repeal the law were defeated in the House in March 2012.
+Polling suggests that a large majority of New Hampshire residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 74% of respondents supported same-sex marriage.

+New Hampshire was the fourth state in New England and the fifth in the country, after Massachusetts, Connecticut, Iowa and Vermont, to legalize same-sex marriage.

 Civil unions

 Following the first same-sex marriages in Massachusetts in May 2004, New Hampshire established a 14-member commission to consider the question of civil recognition of same-sex relationships.
-The group, composed of legislators, politicians, and activists, reported its findings in November 2005.
+The group, composed of legislators, politicians and activists, reported its findings in November 2005.
 By a 7–4 vote, it recommended modifying the Constitution of New Hampshire to restrict marriage to heterosexual unions, reinforcing the state's statutory definition of marriage to prevent the judiciary from finding a constitutional requirement that same-sex couples be allowed to wed.
-Their report opposed as well the idea of civil unions like those recognized in Vermont in July 2000.
-The commission proposed instead certificates that would guarantee certain rights like hospital visitation, but no financial benefits.
-The certificates would be available to siblings, parents, and children as well.
-The commission members who dissented said it spent too much time hearing attacks on the morality of homosexuality.
-The chairman, Tony Soltani, a Republican member of the state House of Representatives, said; "If we redefined marriage, we'd be tarred and feathered, but if we give them some rights, it will be accepted."
+Their report also opposed the idea of civil unions like those recognized in Vermont in July 2000.
+The commission proposed instead certificates that would guarantee certain rights such as hospital visitation, but no financial benefits.
+The certificates would be available to siblings, parents and children as well.
+The commission members who dissented said it had spent too much time hearing attacks on the morality of homosexuality.
+The chairman, Tony Soltani, a Republican member of the House of Representatives, said; "If we redefined marriage, we'd be tarred and feathered, but if we give them some rights, it will be accepted."
 He said homosexuality could not be compared to race, because it is an "acquired behavior" or a "combination of both nature and nurture."
 He added: "I know it's not a long-term solution, but it is something a child can point to and say, my representatives say I'm OK, and I'm not a freak."

-Democrats became the majority party in the New Hampshire General Court in the 2006 general election.
-Both Democratic and Republican legislators proposed legislation to grant same-sex couples greater civil rights.
+Following the 2006 general election, in which Democrats became the majority party in the New Hampshire General Court, both Democratic and Republican legislators proposed legislation to grant same-sex couples greater civil rights.
 The proposals ranged from allowing a couple to enter into a "contractual cohabitation", a "civil union", a "spousal union", or a same-sex marriage.
 Governor John Lynch opposed same-sex marriage, but indicated that he was receptive to discussing civil unions as a means of granting certain rights to same-sex couples.